SUSTAINABILITY Carbon-free Initiatives

 For 2025, the 50th anniversary of our foundation, we have set short-term targets of 15% reduction in CO2 emissions per store compared to 2013 levels, and 50% reduction by 2030, the target year of the SDGs.
 To achieve these targets (KPIs), we will promote further efforts by combining energy saving and energy creation measures.

 Lawson has been opening environment-friendly model stores at various locations, introducing a variety of systems to save energy and reduce the environmental burden, such as the use of non-CFC refrigerants in refrigerators and freezers used in stores as well as the installation of solar power generation equipment.
 From November 2022, we began a demonstrative trial at the Kawasaki Nakajima 3-chome Store to promote the spread of next-generation stores with high energy efficiency and low environmental burden.
 In this demonstrative trial, the initiatives that have been implemented at environment-friendly model stores were integrated in a single store.
 By installing doors on approximately 80% of the store’s refrigerated and frozen showcases along with solar power generation equipment, the store is designed to reduce electricity consumption by 40% and CO2 emissions by 55% compared to the reference year of 2013.
-By February 2024, similar stores will be opened in other areas for verification.
-Based on this demonstrative trial, we aim to make this the standard model for new stores after March 2024, and at the same time, we will proactively promote energy conservation and reduction of the environmental burden in stores by applying the know-how gained from this demonstrative trial to approximately 14,000 existing stores.
+Based on this demonstrative trial, we aim to develop a standard model for new stores to be established in the future, and, by applying the know-how gained from this demonstrative trial to approximately 14,000 existing stores, we will actively promote energy saving and the reduction of environmental impact at stores.

 Lawson Store Fully Equipped with CFC-free (CO2/HC Refrigerants-based) Refrigeration/Freezing Systems